-Reynolds is an access hub for many destinations in the north central Owyhee Mountains.
+Reynolds, Idaho is now a ghost town in Owyhee County.
+It is located 9.8 miles west of Murphy and ID-78.
+At the townsite, you will find the ruins of a school and a cemetery.
+The Reynolds Creek Valley is the home of several ranches.
+Reynolds is an access hub for many destinations in the North Central Owyhee Mountains.
 Two roads reach Reynolds from ID-78.
 The Reynolds Creek Road is a long twisting route.
 The Rabbit Creek Road is the most direct and best maintained route.

-At 9.6 miles there is a junction for the Slacks Mountain Road.
+At 9.6 miles, there is a junction for Slacks Mountain Road.
 Reynolds is reached at 11.0 miles.
-The road arrives at the Reynolds townsite at a with the Reynolds Creek Road.
-Turning right will take to back to ID-78 on the Reynolds Creek Road.
+The road arrives at the Reynolds townsite at a junction with Reynolds Creek Road.
+Turning right will take to back to ID-78 on Reynolds Creek Road.
 Turning left will take you on a long journey out of Reynolds Creek and into the upper, remote reaches of Succor Creek.

 Northern Owyhee Crest Road

 This road system is also accessible from Reynolds.
 Use this link to read about it.